ClinicalTrials.Veeva

 No Healthy Volunteers

-Inclusion criteria
+Inclusion criteria were:

-Exclusion criteria
+Exclusion criteria were:

 • history of ocular trauma or surgery

-• lacrimal drainage-system anomalies
+• lacrimal drainage system anomalies

-• contact-lens wear
+• contact lens wear

-• use of any systemic anti-inflammatory medicine
+• use of any systemic or topical anti-inflammatory medicine

 Trial design